camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

 * PATCH
 * DELETE

-So there will be also a way to set this request type in our example.
+So there's be also a way to set this request type in our example.
 For this we have one of the following methods:

 * `.get()`